LeaskN/online-store/README.md

 * npm run dev
 * (There currently arent any dependancies)

-# This application was created using Next.js & relies on the [Snipcart library](https://snipcart.com/)
+# This application was created using Next.js & utilizes on the [Snipcart library](https://snipcart.com/)